aristanetworks/avd/docs/plugins/Modules_and_action_plugins/cv_workflow.md

 - Verify Devices are in the Inventory &amp; Topology Studio.
 - Update the Device hostname in the Inventory &amp; Topology Studio as needed.
 - Create Workspace and build, submit, abandon as needed.
-- Deploy EOS configurations using &#34;Static Configlet Studio&#34;.
+- Deploy device-specific EOS configurations using &#34;Static Configlet Studio&#34;.
+- Deploy a full hierarchy of containers and configlets using &#34;Static Configlet Studio&#34;.
 - Create and associate Device and Interface Tags.
 - Approve, run, cancel Change Controls as needed.